stangri/docs.openwrt.melmac.net/wireshark-helper/README.md

 opkg update; opkg install wireshark-helper luci-app-wireshark-helper
 ```

-If `wireshark-helper` and `luci-app-wireshark-helper` packages are not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to add a custom repo to your router following instructions on [GitHub](https://docs.openwrt.melmac.net/#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/README.md#on-your-router) first.
+If `wireshark-helper` and `luci-app-wireshark-helper` packages are not found in the official feed/repo for your version of OpenWrt, you will need to add a custom repo to your router following instructions on [GitHub](https://docs.openwrt.melmac.net/#on-your-router)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/README.md#on-your-router) first.

 ## Thanks